HMS Venus (1895): Service history

 Venus was launched at Fairfield's Govan shipyard on 5 September 1895.Venus was commissioned by Sir Archibald Berkeley Milne in November 1897, and served at the Mediterranean Station.
 The ship paid off in March 1901 at Chatham Dockyard.
 In March 1900 she visited Corfu.

-She was recommissioned in early 1903 with the crew of HMS Australia, whose duties as coastguard ship at Southampton she took over.
+She was recommissioned at Chatham on 7 February 1903 with the crew of HMS Australia, whose duties as coastguard ship at Southampton Water she took over.
 During this period she was also used as a training ship for naval cadets.

 During 1906, Venus was frequently used to patrol waters near Alexandria, and was involved in preventing a mutiny at Port Said.

 In 1908 Venus attended the Quebec Tercentenary in Canada.

 She joined the 3rd Fleet at Pembroke in 1913 and went to Portsmouth in 1914.
 Joined the 11th Cruiser Squadron in Ireland in August 1914; captured two German merchantmen in October and lost her foremast in a gale in November 1914.
 To Egypt 1916; Singapore March 1917; flagship East Indies 1919 until she returned home in May 1919 to pay off.